dp-daly/js-snake/README.md

 * A rule to prevent the croissant from appearing on current sprite coordinates.

-* Tailored character text for the alternative theme.
+* Tailored character text and sound effects for the alternative theme.

 * A condition to prevent the game from ending if any key other than an arrow key is pressed.